-Anti bribery and corruption compliance (sometimes called ABC compliance) is important to your organisation because there are significant risks of non-compliance, but also because bribery and corruption disempowers people and destroys economic growth and opportunity.
-You must have an anti-compliance compliance program in place that never ends.
-If you don’t have one, you must put one in place.
-If you already have one, it can always be improved.
+Anti bribery and corruption compliance (sometimes called ABC compliance) is important to your organisation because non-compliance brings significant risks.
+It is also important because bribery and corruption disempower people and destroys economic growth and opportunity.
+To prevent such harm and contribute positively to the growth of society, you must have an ongoing anti-bribery and corruption compliance procedures in place.
+If you do not have one, you must put one in place.
+If you do already have one, there is nothing wrong with improving it.

 - OECD’s Code on Anti-Bribery & Corruption